-The phenotypic Elek test (to confirm toxin production) correlated 100% with PCR for those isolates that have had both tox gene PCR and Elek performed (n=31).
-Antimicrobial susceptibility testing showed that 17/55 (31%) isolates were intermediately resistant to penicillin with MICs of 0.25 μ I/ml) (MIC range 0.125-0.25 μ g/ml), and 40 of the tested isolates were susceptible to erythromycin (MIC range 0.016-0.125 μ g/ml), using the Clinical and Laboratory Standards Institute (CLSI) guidelines for interpretation (1).
-Similarly, using EUCAST interpretation, the 40 isolates were susceptible to erythromycin, and 17/55 (31%) "susceptible with increased exposure" to penicillin (i.e. susceptible at higher doses) (2).
-All Western Cape Province isolates sequenced to date are ST906 (n=40), the same lineage that was first detected in this province in 2023 and appears to be localised in this province currently.
-One isolate from Mpumalanga has been sequenced and is a different lineage (ST824), not previously documented in South Africa.
+Among the 93 toxigenic C. diphtheriae infections identified, 41/93 (44%) were detected by PCR only.
+The phenotypic Elek test (to confirm toxin production) correlated 100% with PCR for those isolates that have had both toxin gene PCR and Elek performed (n=32).
+Antimicrobial susceptibility testing showed that 4/35 (11%) isolates were intermediately resistant to penicillin (MIC range $0.125 - 1 \,\mu\text{g/ml}$), and all of the tested isolates were susceptible to erythromycin (MIC range $0.016 - 0.125 \,\mu\text{g/ml}$), using the Clinical and Laboratory Standards Institute (CLSI) guidelines for interpretation (1).
+Similarly, using EUCAST interpretation, the 35 isolates were susceptible to erythromycin, and 35/35 (100%) "susceptible with increased exposure" to penicillin (i.e. susceptible at higher doses) (2).
+All Western Cape Province isolates sequenced to date are ST906 (n=41), the same lineage that was first detected in 2023 and appears to be localised in this province currently.
+Sequenced isolates from Mpumalanga (n=2) and Limpopo (n=1) are a different lineage (ST824).
 So far, we have not identified any isolates that are toxin gene bearing but not producing the toxin phenotypically - this is determined through correlation of Elek results with PCR results as non-toxigenic toxin-gene bearing (NTTB) isolates would be Elek negative but PCR positive for the toxin gene.